Dubai World Cup 2017 Results: Winners, Full Payouts For Saturday’s $10M Race

 As many had expected, the world’s top horse — Arrogate — won the 2017 Dubai World cup.
 Gun Runner came in second place and Neolithic rounded out the top three.

-The full results and payouts of the 2017 Dubai World Cup will be added here as soon as the race is finished, so be sure to check back after the conclusion.
+The full results and payouts of the 2017 Dubai World Cup can be found below.

 Going into Saturday’s race, all eyes were on the horse considered to be the best in the world, Arrogate.
-As Forbes noted, the winner of the Pegasus World Cup was on quite a streak heading into the 2017 Dubai World Cup.
+As Forbes noted, the winner of the Pegasus World Cup was on quite a streak heading into the 2017 Dubai World Cup and came into the race as the far-and-away favorite.

 “Unknown a year ago, Arrogate smashed onto the racing scene with a record-setting performance in the Grade I, $1 million Travers Stakes at Saratoga last August, which he won by 13 1/2 lengths.
 He followed up that freakish performance with a game half-length win in the $6 million Breeders’ Cup Classic at Santa Anita in November, then kept his winning streak intact with a 4 3/4 victory in the Pegasus World Cup.”